weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 }
 ```

-To indicate that the `Question` class has been added to the schema.
+Where the schema should indicate that the `Question` class has been added.

 :::note REST & GraphQL in Weaviate
 Weaviate uses a combination of RESTful and GraphQL APIs.
 In Weaviate, RESTful API endpoints can be used to add data or obtain information about the Weaviate instance, and the GraphQL interface to retrieve data.